ConservationInternational/trends.earth/LDMP/help/source/documentation/interpreting_results.rst

    :align: center

 Land cover transitions are designated by the user via the transition matrix.
-This example, using the default in the LDMT, the beige color indicate areas where no change has occurred.
+This example, using the default in trends.earth, the beige color indicate areas where no change has occurred.
 The remaining pixels highlighted demonstrate the transition from the baseline (2000-2014) to the target year (2015).
 A closer look (below) shows transitions in central Tanzania of conversion from croplands (red) or forest land (green) to other land cover classes.